HalluCodeDetector/HalluCodeDetector/README.md

 * outputPath: The path to the output folder where the generated prompt are stored.
 (We provided our expiremental results in PromptAndResult folder in master branch)
 * jsonFilePath: The path to test.json. (test.json is provided in master branch)

-## Evaluate
+## Datasets
-This folder contains some Python programs for evaluating the experimental results.<br /><br />
+This folder contains the jsonl files of the HumanEval and mbpp datasets.
-**configuration.** Modify your custom configuration:
-* base_path: The path to the output folder where the generated test method are stored.
-(We provided our expiremental results in PromptAndResult folder in master branch)

 ## run_setup.py
 Before running the experiment, you need to run this program to download the data needed for the experiment.<br /><br />